 “It was her” or “it was she”, explaining cleft sentences

-At the end the cleft clauses are only + subjects, you can use objects instead with the same sentence structure, for instance you can say it was the rain that ruined our plan yesterday, or those were my expensive shoes that I lost yesterday.
+At the end of the cleft clauses, there are only + subjects; you can use objects instead with the same sentence structure.
+For instance, you can say that “It was the rain that ruined our plan yesterday.” or “those were my expensive shoes that I lost yesterday.”

 Join Big Ben Academy